Internships: Video, Art/Photo, Editorial, Digital & Special Sections

 Please note: "Digitern" positions have been filled for Summer and Fall 2015 terms.
 Materials for Spring 2016 are now being accepted.

-If interested, please submit your resume and some writing samples to Jonathan Scott, Digital Media Manager.
+If interested, please submit your resume and some writing samples to Jared Hay, Digital Media Manager.